foureyes/csci-ua.0101-spring2016-004/slides/15/processing-shapes.markdown

 3. {:.fragment} optionally implement either of the two methods (both methods are automatically called - __when are they called and how frequently?)__ &rarr;
 	* {:.fragment} <code>public void setup</code> <span class="fragment">(called once when the program starts)</span>
 	* {:.fragment} <code>public void draw</code> <span class="fragment">(called repeatedly)</span>
+4. {:.fragment} add this to your main method: PApplet.main("Title of Your 'Program'");

 </section>